DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |End| replace:: `The End key`_ (on a keyboard).
 .. |Enter| replace:: `The Enter key`_ (on a keyboard).
 .. |FileManager| replace:: Go to the file manager.
+.. |FindBackward| replace:: Find (search) backward for text within the current screen element.
-.. |FindForward| replace:: Find text within the current screen element (forward search).
+.. |FindForward| replace:: Find (search) forward for text within the current screen element.
 .. |FindNext| replace:: Find the next occurrence of the same text within the current screen element.
 .. |FindPrevious| replace:: Find the previous occurrence of the same text within the current screen element.
 .. |ForceCrash| replace:: Force a user interface action crash.